 She is bilingual and understands both English and Telugu.
 She is learning to read and do math at home in addition to attending school.
 She picks up new information so quickly, and can often become quite bored!
 Her moms have found out a lot about her spunky personality since the original information posted by SCH.
 She has seen huge strides in development and is now a healthy, happy, well-adjusted girl.
 Her epilepsy has not caused any incidents lately, so she was weaned off epilepsy medications.

-She lives with co-foster moms Nikki and Merissa and 10 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Selah, *Chloe, *Mae, and *Teagan, as well as Deepa, whom Nikki has adopted,and *Addie, whom Merissa is in the process of adopting!
+She lives with co-foster moms Nikki and Merissa and 9 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Selah, *Chloe, *Mae, and *Teagan, as well as Deepa, whom Nikki has adopted, and Divya, whom Merissa has adopted!
 You can sign up to follow Nikki and Merissa’s respective blogs here and here.
 To access blog posts with photos, you will need to contact them individually.
 Due to regulations put in place by the Indian government, SCH had to remove public identifying photos from the internet to protect the children’s privacy against trafficking.

 Today is giggly, sweet, beautiful *Molly’s day, and I’m so glad to announce she is FULLY SPONSORED!!!!
 Yay, this is great news.
 This means *Molly will always have the best support system behind her.
 Though she is both non-mobile and non-verbal, *Molly is described as quiet with a sweet personality and an eager smile on her face all the time. *Molly is 6 years old and has been at SCH for a while, since all the way back in December of 2009. *Molly has cerebral palsy, has been weaned from epilepsy medication, and was misdiagnosed with an intellectual disability.
 She has a stunning, mega-watt smile!